 U.S. House Revives Controversial KOSA in 2.0 Version

-WASHINGTON — The U.S. House Committee on Energy and Commerce advanced last week two internet regulation bills, including a revived, vastly revised version of the controversial Kids Online Safety Act (KOSA), which had stalled after passing the Senate.
+WASHINGTON — The U.S. House Committee on Energy and Commerce has advanced two internet regulation bills, including a vastly revised version of the controversial Kids Online Safety Act (KOSA), which had stalled after passing the Senate.

-The bill was stalled until a much revised version, referred by the press as KOSA 2.0, resurfaced in the last few weeks, as a package with the similarly intentioned Children and Teens’ Online Privacy Protection Act (COPPA 2.0).
+The bill was stalled until a much-revised version, referred to by the press as KOSA 2.0, resurfaced in the last few weeks, as part of a package with an updated version of the similarly intentioned Children and Teens’ Online Privacy Protection Act (COPPA).

 Last week, Blackburn released another video stoking up panic among her base by claiming a 17-year-old boy died after taking “a pill laced with fentanyl that he potentially bought from Snapchat,” congressional news site The Hill reported.